Children & Adolescents Circumcision

 Adolescent Circumcision – Getting Circumcised as a Teenager

-We are regularly asked about the best age for circumcision, and if at a certain point a boy becomes too old to have it done.
-The answer is that circumcision is available for boys and men of all ages, and our medical team always performs the operation safely.
+We are regularly asked about the optimal age for circumcision, and if at a certain point a boy becomes too old to have it done.
+The answer is that circumcision is available for boys and men of all ages, and our medical team will perform the operation safely.
 There are no age restrictions for circumcision.
 Our clients include a wide range of ages from infants to seniors.

 Should your young boy or teenage son require circumcision, or if you are a youth seeking more information, we encourage you to explore more of the info available on our website (and others) and to contact us for a consultation when you are ready.
 Before circumcision, the doctor will explain the risks and benefits of the procedure.
 Whether you’re planning to have your son circumcised or you’re pursuing circumcision for yourself, you will want to make a fully informed decision.